jlester-msft/azure_elevation_script/README.md

 ## elevate_persona.sh

-Useful when you already know what persona's (a set of one or more Azure roles) you would like to elevate to.
-For example, `elevate_persona.sh -f "subscription_owner.json" -d 30m -j "Adjusting subscription permissions for Defender"`.
-You can use `elevate_interactive.sh` to generate a set of personas you need and then use `elevate_persona.sh` to activate them.
+Useful when you already know what personas (a set of one or more Azure roles) you would like to elevate to.
+Or you have multiple sets of personas you want to elevate.
+For example, `elevate_persona.sh -f "subscription_owner.json" -d 30m -j "Adjusting subscription permissions for Defender"` or `elevate_persona.sh -f "billing_reviewer.json" -d 30m -j "Quarterly resource review"` You can use `elevate_interactive.sh -w 'persona_name.json'` to generate a set of personas you need and then use `elevate_persona.sh` to activate them.

 ``` text
 elevate_persona.sh [options]